ruuda/blog/posts/passphrase-entropy.md

 Deriving keys
 -------------
 In many cases, the key cannot be stored.
-It must be remembered by a human, so data cannot be decrypted without this person's knowledge.
+It must be remembered by a human, so data cannot be decrypted without this person’s knowledge.
 Unfortunately, humans are not every good at remembering a sequence of 256 bits.
 Even when expressed octally, it is still a sequence of 64 random digits.
 This is where key derivation comes into play.
 A key derivation algorithm